-You can estimate your income for child support when it has dropped by at least 15% from the income used in your formula assessment.
+You can estimate your income for child support when you expect it to drop by at least 15% from the income used in your assessment.

 For a paying (liable) parent, this may mean you pay less child support.
 For a receiving carer, this may mean you get more child support.